josiasnonato/hello-world/README.md

 # hello-world
-It's a first repository with assitis of GItHub Helper
+It's a first repository with assitance of GitHub Helper